plomlompom/redo-blog/README.md

 bugs
 ----

-Due to bad shell scripting in ./processor/index.html.do and ./processor/feed.xml.do (see the FIXME notes there), source files whose names contain "$" break the redo processing.
+Due to bad shell scripting in ./processor/index.html.do (see the FIXME notes there), source files whose names contain "$" break the redo processing.

 Oh, and don't create a index.rst or index.md in the redo-managed directory, that will also break things.